 Kazakhstan’s news website Tengrinews claims that it received “the biggest DDoS attack on a news resources of Kazakhstan” three days ago in reaction to its articles.
 It is not clear which one of their articles could have provoked such a cyber attack or who the attackers are.
 At 9 a.m. on March 20th their servers went down due to malicious attack traffic from more than 30 countries.
-Most of the bad traffic originated from infected machines they say, which indicates it has mainly been direct bot traffic.
+Most of the bad traffic originated from infected machines they say, which indicates it has mainly been direct bot traffic from VPS mining systems that were compromised.

 Tengrinews says it has been a “massive DDoS attack, aimed at causing a failure of its servers”, that the attack traffic originated from 700 different IP addresses and that “it is virtually impossible to stop such an attack by blocking a single IP address”.
 They say their IT department solved the issue together with KazakhTelecom (the largest ISP there) and that in an attempt to stop the DDoS attack, they blocked the traffic from all countries but Kazakhstan.